Skip Navigation

 • Interest rates are typically lower.

-• VA loans typically have more flexible qualification guidelines than conventional loans.
+• Typically, VA loans have more flexible qualification guidelines than conventional loans.

 4. Don’t forget about closing costs.